nkon887/multiplex-staining/README.md

    When STITCHING is finished the buttons turns yellow and the next button `DATACHECK` is activated, and also you get on the right output in the `output window`.
    ALTERNATIVELY if more images are to be added to the analysis: Run all previous steps from a distinct folder.
-After, copy/paste the content of the metadata file into the metadata from the first cycle, and copy the newly generated images into the input folder.
+After, copy/paste the content of the metadata file into the metadata from the first cycle, and do the same for the info.txt file.
+Copy the newly generated images into the input folder.

    ![image](https://drive.google.com/uc?export=view&id=12VYWTIMNe8OIyOrLQrmAJ93XBWdi8v8a)